mthsjonatha/tkz-fct/README.md

 ## History

+- Version 1.4c
+  - Correction of a bug in the macro `\tkzFct`.
+  - Correction of the documentation.
 - Version 1.3c
   - Correction of a bug (incompatibility between `tkz-fct` and `tkzexample`).
   - Add compatibility between `tkz-fct` and `tkz-base`.